istio/istio.io/content/docs/tasks/traffic-management/app-health-check/index.md

 Currently, this feature is not turned on by default and only available for `istioctl kube-inject`, not for webhook auto inject yet.
-We'd like to [hear your feedback](https://github.com/istio/istio/issues/10357) on whether changing this to default behavior for istio installment.
+We'd like to [hear your feedback](https://github.com/istio/istio/issues/10357) on whether changing this to default behavior for istio installation.

 #### Separate Port